President of the Supreme Court of the United Kingdom

 - Candidates are shortlisted and interviewed by the panels.
 Under changes introduced by the Crime and Courts Act 2013, where two candidates are deemed to be of equal merit, the commission can give preference to one candidate over the other for the purpose of increasing diversity within the Court.

-- After interviews, a report is sent to the Lord Chancellor for her consideration.
+- After interviews, a report is sent to the Lord Chancellor for his consideration.
 There is another round of consultation with the senior politicians and judges.
 The Lord Chancellor then accepts the recommendation(s), or can reject it, or ask the commission to reconsider.

 - When the Lord Chancellor accepts a recommendation, the name is notified to the Prime Minister and HM The Queen.
 Candidates are informed of the outcome, and the Prime Minister's Office then makes an announcement.